jnguyen1098/icalendar-manager/README.md

 # This is the Frontend Custom Style Sheet file
 public/style.css

-# This is the directory for uploaded .vcf files
+# This is the directory for uploaded .ics files
 upload/

-# This is the directory where you put all your C parser code
+# This is the directory where the C parser backend code is
 parser/
 ```
-You will need to add functionality to app.js, index.html, index.js and, if you wish, style.css.

 ## Components

 ### Public Files, HTML, CSS, JavaScript

-* These make up the "frontend", files that are directly accessed by users.
-They can see the source code
+* These make up the "frontend", files that are directly accessed by users
 * To view these files from your browser, right click on something on the webpage and click "inspect element" to open your browsers "dev tools"
 * Common tabs in the dev tools are:
     * Console: Displays errors, you can run JavaScript, see console.log() output